const-ae/proDA/README.md

 `proDA` is an R package that implements a powerful probabilistic dropout model to identify differentially abundant proteins.
-The package was designed specifically with label-free mass spectrometry data in mind, which poses the challenge of many missing values.
+The package was specifically designed for label-free mass spectrometry data and in particular how to handle the many many missing values.

 But all this is useless if you cannot load your data and get it into a shape that is useable.
-In the next section, I will give an example how to load the abundance matrix and bring it into a useful form.
+In the next section, I will explain how to load the abundance matrix and bring it into a useful form.
 The steps that I will go through are

 1. Load the `proteinGroups.txt` MaxQuant output table
 2. Extract the intensity columns and create the abundance matrix